 Louisiana State Laws

-Truck drivers and their companies must also comply with numerous state-level regulations when operating within Louisiana.
-In general, state laws align closely with federal standards but sometimes emphasize specific issues relevant to driving conditions and industry needs in Louisiana.
+Truck drivers and their companies must also comply with numerous state-level regulations when operating in Louisiana.
+State laws generally align closely with federal standards, but sometimes emphasize specific issues relevant to driving conditions and industry needs in Louisiana.

 For example, Louisiana’s Department of Transportation and Development regulates certain permits, such as double tandem load permits.
 Commercial truck drivers must also adhere to the same local laws as non-commercial drivers in Louisiana, including those involving speed limits, distracted driving, traffic signals, and rights of way.